When talking about sprinkler repair Sanford FL the conversation often turns to irrigation controllers. Should you upgrade to something more modern?

 Next, let us look at where you are going to locate your controller sprinkler timer.
 They come in indoor or outdoor models.
 Non weather resistant models come with an attached external transformer that plugs directly into the wall outlet.
 You never want to locate an indoor controller outside.
 Typically, indoor units are hung on the wall in a garage, closet, shed pump house or some other structure like a barn, but always near a power outlet.
 You can plug in the attached power cord.
 The critical thing to remember when choosing the location for installing an indoor model is that you always must protect it from the effects of Mother Nature.

-Outdoor timers, on the other hand, come with weather, resistant housing and are more durable than the indoor models.
+Many irrigation contractors in Orlando FL. place the timers outside.
+Why?
+Outdoor timers come with weather, resistant housing and are more durable than the indoor models.
 Although they are designed to be hardwired directly to your electrical system, an optional power cable, commonly called a pigtail enables the unit to be plugged into a standard wall outlet.

 Since outdoor timers offer more features than indoor units, installing and using them in indoor locations with the added pigtail has become very commonplace.
 Large outdoor models come equipped with advanced features that let them be configured for a greater number of stations.